NycuRO/NBank/README.md

 # NBank
-A little project make in 10 minutes.
-An object class to "administrate a bank account".
+A little project maded in 10 minutes.
+An object class which "administrate a bank account".